bigscience-workshop/data_tooling/pii-manager/doc/contributing.md

 the file implements more than one PII).

 * The name of the list **must be** `PII_TASKS`

-* There are two versions of a task entry: simplified and full.
-In a `PII_TASK` list they can be combined freely.
+* A task entry in the list can have two different shapes: simplified and full.
+  In a `PII_TASKS` list they can be combined freely.

 ### Simplified description